corentindautreme/corentindautreme.github.io/_posts/2020-4-13-Recreating-The-2020-And-2021-Eurovision-Logo-With-Css.md

 ![_config.yml]({{ site.baseurl }}/images/articles/2020-4-13-Recreating-The-2020-And-2021-Eurovision-Logo-With-Css/preview.png)

-*Tadaaaaaaa <sub><sup>yes I got the height of each colored section slightly wrong ignore that please</sup></sub>*
+*Tadaaaaaaa yes I got the height of each colored section slightly wrong ignore that please*

 I'm no designer and even less of a frontend expert, so I didn't have much clue on where to start.
 I began with playing around with shapes and see what I could by stacking a bunch of cones, but that wasn't exactly a success and I let the idea rest thinking I'd maybe come back to it another day.

 And a week or so later I got another idea - what if this logo wasn't a bunch of cones but a piechart?
 I mean sure, a weird piechart with multiple colors on each section, but a piechart anyway?

 And so I had a sarting point.
-But still, back to square 0: I don't speak CSS very well, so creating a piechart from the ground up wasn't going to be possible.
+But still, back to <span class="tooltip-toggle" aria-label="IT folks start counting at 0" tabindex="0">square 0</span>: I don't speak CSS very well, so creating a piechart from the ground up wasn't going to be possible.
 Luckily, I knew [a friend](https://www.google.com/).

 Or, to be more accruate, [my friend knew](https://codeburst.io/how-to-pure-css-pie-charts-w-css-variables-38287aea161e) <span class="tooltip-toggle" aria-label="So a friend of a friend of a friend of a friend, etc." tabindex="0">a friend</span>.
 This article is *everything* I was looking for - brilliant!
 I'm not going to be rude and paraphrase someone else's work so I strongly recommend suggest you read to article for more details, but after playing around for a little while, this is what I managed to get: